Looking for the best way to organize your spice cabinet? Find out how to organize spices efficiently and beautifully!

 The larger bottles I bought do not have shaker tops.
 I don’t mind at all as I don’t really need them and this allows me not to have to remove the shaker top when I need to measure out a certain amount.
 I have these beautiful measuring spoons, and all but the largest fits into the jar opening.
 I also love these copper measuring spoons because I think the elongated shape might allow all of them to fit into the larger spice jar openings.

 Spice cabinet organizers

-While I have a spice pull out and an extra caddy for portability (you can see more about that here), if you need to store your spices in a cabinet, you might consider a spice cabinet organizer like this to help you store multiple tiers of spices or a caddy that lifts out for portability and access.
+While I have a spice pull out by my stove and an extra caddy for portability (you can see more about that here), if you need to store your spices in a cabinet, you might consider a spice cabinet organizer like this to help you store multiple tiers of spices or a caddy that lifts out for portability and access.

 Spice drawer tension rod trick

 And if you need to store them in a kitchen drawer, then I love the diy tension rod trick.
 Instead of custom drawer inserts, use tension rods like these to divide your drawers and even to lean the spice jars against to make the labels easier to read.

 If you store your spices in a pantry or upper cupboard, try a lazy susan like this to allow for easy access.

 UPDATE: I liked our spice collections so much that I put a very similar system in at our ranch kitchen.
 I’ve had some readers with concerns about the spices being stored near the oven (because heat and humidity can cause clumping, etc.).
 But I have found that with solid, airtight containers, my spices remain fresh and flavorful and moisture hasn’t been a problem.

 More kitchen organizing ideas: